 - Steps toward Taking Action: - Notice the event-any behavior you recognize that would lead to violence. - Consider whether the situation demands your action.
 Is this going to resolve itself or would it be helpful if you did something? - Decide if you have a responsibility to act.
-Should you do something to assist knowing that - other people are around, but will more than likely not step in. - Choose what form of assistance to use.
-If you pick a blue emergency phone, you must stick around until Campus Safety or police arrive, but do not put yourself at risk. - Act and be safe!
+Should you do something to assist knowing that other people are around, but will more than likely not step in. - Choose what form of assistance to use.
+Directly intervene, redirect there attention elsewhere to distract them, Call Campus Safety or the Police t report the situation. - Act and be safe!
 Understand how to implement the choice safely

-CLERY STATTISICAL INFORMATION
+CLERY STATISTICAL INFORMATION